-This briefing examines the deportation (or ‘enforced return’) and voluntary departure (‘voluntary return’) of irregular migrants and other foreign citizens from the UK.
+This briefing examines the deportation (or ‘enforced return’) and voluntary departure (‘voluntary return’) of people without the right to remain in the UK.
 It presents statistics on the numbers and characteristics of people who are removed, or who leave voluntarily, and the method of their departure.

-- The government has estimated that at least 83 members of the Windrush generation may have been wrongly removed from the UK since 2002
+- The government has found that at least 83 members of the Windrush generation may have been wrongly removed from the UK since 2002.

 Understanding the Evidence